Klipper3d/klipper/docs/G-Codes.md

 - `TEMPERATURE_WAIT SENSOR=<config_name> [MINIMUM=<target>] [MAXIMUM=<target>]`:
   Wait until the given temperature sensor is at or above the supplied MINIMUM and/or at or below the supplied MAXIMUM.
+    - `MAX_SLOPE=<target>` Wait until the given temperature sensor's rate of temperature change is at or below the supplied `MAX_SLOPE` in degrees per minute.
 - `SET_VELOCITY_LIMIT [VELOCITY=<value>] [ACCEL=<value>]
   [ACCEL_TO_DECEL=<value>] [SQUARE_CORNER_VELOCITY=<value>]`: Modify
   the printer's velocity limits.